Víctor González Torres: Candidate for President of Mexico

 In 2005, González Torres publicly expressed his interest in being a presidential candidate.
 He stated that all of the traditional political parties were corrupt and that only he, as an independent citizen committed to the less-fortunate, could fight it.
-To justify his claims, he referenced surveys in which he had support of nearly 80% of the voting populations, although none of those surveys were conducted by a polling station registered with the Instituto Federal Electoral.
+To justify his claims, he referenced surveys in which he had support of nearly 80% of the voting populations, although none of those surveys were conducted by a polling station registered with the Instituto Federal Electoral (IFE).

 He initially intended to be registered as an independent candidate.
-Mexican electoral law at the time did not recognize independent candidature until González, together with the former secretary of foreign affairs during the government of Vicente Fox, Jorge Casteñada, who also intended to register as independent candidates, appealed to the Mexican supreme court, which ultimately approved of independent candidacies.
+Mexican electoral law at the time did not recognize independent candidature until González, together with the former secretary of foreign affairs during the government of Vicente Fox, Jorge Castañeda Gutman, who also intended to register as independent candidates, appealed to the Supreme Court, which ultimately approved of independent candidacies.

 So, González Torres sought to be the candidate for the Partido Alternativa Socialdemócrata y Campesina, supported by the working-class sector of that party; however, that party had already chosen Patricia Mercado as their candidate.
-He then presented his registration with the Federal Electoral Institute (IFE, from its initials in Spanish) while instituting a media attack against Mercado, Alberto Begné Guerra, and journalists such as Joaquín López-Dóriga.
+He then presented his registration with the Federal Electoral Institute while instituting a media attack against Mercado, Alberto Begné Guerra, and journalists such as Joaquín López-Dóriga.
 The IFE ultimately rejected his candidacy, only recognizing Mercado, a decision which was upheld by the Federal Electoral Tribunal.

-Despite the Federal Electoral Tribunal's rejection of his candidacy, González Torres continued his campaign, declaring himself a Unregistered Independent Peoples Candidate, calling for his supporters to vote for him in the blank space on ballots and pushed the IFE to count such votes.
+Despite the Federal Electoral Tribunal's rejection of his candidacy, González Torres continued his campaign, declaring himself an Unregistered Independent Peoples Candidate, calling for his supporters to vote for him in the blank space on ballots and pushed the IFE to count such votes.
 During his campaigns, he met with Roberto Madrazo and Felipe Calderón Hinojosa, candidates from the Partido Revolucionario Institucional and Partido Acción Nacional, respectively.
-In television and written propaganda, he was compared with Andrés Manuel López Obrador, candidate from the political coalition called Coalición Por el Bien de Todos.
-Since he considered Obrador a radical and populist, he also financed, in violation of electoral law, television spots and paid notes in magazines and newspapers that slandered López Obrador.
+In television and written propaganda, he was compared with Andrés Manuel López Obrador, candidate from the political coalition called the Coalición Por el Bien de Todos.
+Since he considered López Obrador a radical and populist, he also financed, in violation of electoral law, television spots and paid notes in magazines and newspapers that slandered López Obrador.

-Gonzáles Torres also demanded to be included in a televised debate with the five major presidential candidates.
-On the day of the debate, he went to the Polyforum Cultural Siqueiros, a building adjacent to the debate's venue, where he set up screens with political ideas from the other candidates, and debated those ideas when Partica Mercado spoke.
+González Torres also demanded to be included in a televised debate with the five major presidential candidates.
+On the day of the debate, he went to the Polyforum Cultural Siqueiros, a building adjacent to the debate's venue, where he set up screens with political ideas from the other candidates, and debated those ideas when Patricia Mercado spoke.

 The IFE ultimately did not recognize votes for González Torres, considering that he did not meet the eligibility requirements established by the constitution.

 Many media outlets covered his campaign and his struggle with the Federal Electoral Institute (IFE) for legitimacy, while others considered him a sort of "comic relief".

+In popular culture

+In 2022 it became a trend to throw Doctor Simi plushies to singers in Mexico, and this was widely covered in social media.